Bridge indices of spatial graphs and diagram colorings: Computations

 \begin{example}[Vertex sums via clasp moves] The clasp move \cite{simon1990minimally} (see \cite[Fig.~3]{jang2016new}), is a well-known move which preserves almost unknottedness of $\Theta$-graphs.
 We will use this to build a family of graphs as follows.
 First construct an almost unknotted $\Theta$-graph by performing the clasp move on a slightly isotoped trivial $\Theta$-graph as in \autoref{fig:ex_loop1} (left).
 Then let $G_n$ be the almost unknotted $\Theta$-graph obtained by repeating this procedure several times on the same graph, such that the clasps are ``stacked'' on top of each other, as indicated in \autoref{fig:ex_loop1} (right).
 Note that the resulting graph can also be obtained by taking the vertex sum of $n$ copies of the original graph.
 In this sense, we can view these vertex sums as coming from clasp moves.

+We omit the proof of the following corollary, as it follows using either a very similar argument as for \autoref{cor:vertex}, or using the fact that this example can be seen as being obtained from vertex sums of the following, plus results in \cite{taylor2018additive} and \cite{taylor2021tunnel} about additivity of bridge index under vertex sum.

-\begin{fact} Let $G_n$ be the almost unknotted $\Theta$-graph obtained by taking the vertex sum of $n$ copies of the graph obtained from the clasp move in \autoref{fig:ex_loop1} (left) on top of each other, as in \autoref{fig:ex_loop1} (right).
-Then the bridge index of $G_n$ is less than or equal to $2n+1$. \end{fact}
+\begin{corollary} Let $G_n$ be the almost unknotted $\Theta$-graph obtained by taking the vertex sum of $n$ copies of the graph obtained from the clasp move in \autoref{fig:ex_loop1} (left) on top of each other, as in \autoref{fig:ex_loop1} (right).
+Then the unweighted bridge index $\widehat{\beta}(G_n)$ equals $2n+1$, and the bridge index $\beta(G_n)$ equals $\tfrac{4n+3}{2}$. \end{corollary}

-This family $G_n$ fits into a more general family of almost unknotted $\Theta_m$-graphs, constructed analogously, but we expect the bridge index to remain $2n+1$ regardless of $m$. \end{example}
+This family $G_n$ fits into a more general family of almost unknotted $\Theta_m$-graphs, constructed analogously, but we expect the bridge index to not change as $m$ increases. \end{example}

 \begin{example}[More vertex sums via clasp moves] We can construct a somewhat simpler family of almost unknotted $\Theta$-graphs by performing ``half'' of the clasp move in the initial graph, as in \autoref{fig:ex_loop2} (left).
 Note that this graph fits into the family of Kinoshita-Wolcott graphs \cite{kinoshita1958alexander,kinoshita1972elementary,wolcott1987knotting} (see \cite[Fig.~1]{jang2016new}), and could be seen as being obtained from this perspective.
 Let $G_n$ be the family obtained from taking $n$ vertex sums of this graph, as indicated in \autoref{fig:ex_loop2} (right).
+Similarly, the graph obtained in \autoref{fig:ex_loop1} (left) could be seen as being obtained by taking the vertex sum of the Kinoshita graph and its mirror.

-In \autoref{fig:ex_loop2color} we give four consistent labelings of $G_1$ by the Alexander quandle of order four from \autoref{sec:quandle}.
-It is well-known that this quandle is homogeneous, but the readers can also verify from the table before \autoref{def:nquandle} that for any $x$ and $z$, there is a $y$ such that $x\triangleright y = z$.
+In \autoref{fig:ex_loop2color} we give four consistent labelings of $G_1$ by the homogeneous Alexander quandle of order four from \autoref{sec:quandle}.
 Observe that by permuting labels, the total number of colorings of $G_1$ is 16.
-By \autoref{prop:homogeneous}, the number of colorings of $G_n$ is $4^{n+1}$, and by a combination of the lower bound coming from \autoref{prop:color} and the upper bound coming from our algorithm, we see that the bridge index is precisely $n+1$.
+By \autoref{prop:homogeneous}, the number of colorings of $G_n$ is $4^{n+1}$, and by a combination of the lower bound coming from \autoref{prop:color} and the upper bound coming from our algorithm, we see that the unweighted bridge index is precisely $n+1$.